Nasaan Ka Nang Kailangan Kita: Casting

 It was originally announced to be Oineza's first starring role in a teleserye after her big stint from the recent season of Pinoy Big Brother.
 In the trade launch trailer, Marco Gumabao was initially part of the cast, but was later moved to Forevermore.
 He was later replaced by Be Careful with My Heart star Jerome Ponce for the final casting.

 Scheduling

 Nasaan Ka Nang Kailangan Kita, initially planned to be part of the Primetime Bida evening block, was originally planned to replace the Korean drama Faith.
 However, the timeslot was later announced as part of Kapamilya Gold afternoon block.
 The drama was promoted and premiered back-to-back with Oh My G! and FlordeLiza as part of Kapamilya's "Thank You Day" on January 19, 2015.

 Broadcast

 Nasaan Ka Nang Kailangan Kita premiered on January 19, 2015.

-Reruns
+Re-runs

-The show began airing re-runs on Jeepney TV from September 7, 2019 to February 15, 2020 and rerun again on Jeepney TV from May 24, 2021 to February 11, 2022; and from March 31, 2024.
+The show began airing re-runs on Jeepney TV from September 7, 2019 to February 15, 2020; May 24, 2021 to February 11, 2022; and March 31, 2024 to February 15, 2026.